-1 Rejection
+Rejection

-- 2 We now turn from attraction to rejection.
-This shift in content is accompanied - by a shift in the design variable.
-Attraction is typically studied as a dependent - 4 variable, whereas rejection is most commonly studied as an independent - 5 variable-that is, researchers mostly explore the causes of attraction but the - 6 consequences of rejection.
-We discuss rejection research methods and theoreti- - 7 cal perspectives on rejection before reviewing the consequences of being - 8 rejected; we then discuss loneliness and explore why people are rejected.
+We now turn from attraction to rejection.
+This shift in content is accompanied by a shift in the design variable.
+Attraction is typically studied as a dependent variable, whereas rejection is most commonly studied as an independent variable-that is, researchers mostly explore the causes of attraction but the consequences of rejection.
+We discuss rejection research methods and theoretical perspectives on rejection before reviewing the consequences of being rejected; we then discuss loneliness and explore why people are rejected.

-9 Methods of Rejection Research
+Methods of Rejection Research

 Rejection research emerged in a rather brief time, as several different strands converged to stimulate research.
 Baumeister and Leary's (1995) review article on the need to belong led them to begin to explore the consequences of having that need thwarted (which is what rejection does).
 Around the same time, Williams had begun to reflect on ostracism and to conduct some initial studies, later summarized in his 2002 book.
-Loneliness research had been going on for some time, but it also received a new boost around this time, especially in connection the work by Cacioppo and colleagues, later summarized in his 2008 book.
+Loneliness research had been going on for some time, but it also received a new boost around this time, especially in connection with work by Cacioppo and colleagues, later summarized in his 2008 book with Patrick.